valohai/docs/source/howto/setup/azure_private_worker.rst

 Creating a Subscription (optional)
 ----------------------------------------

 This document prepares your Microsoft Azure account for Valohai worker installation.
-You can either use an existing Azure subscription, or setup a new subscription for the Valohai resources.
+You can either use an existing Microsoft Azure subscription, or setup a new subscription for the Valohai resources.

 If you wish to create a separate subscription for Valohai, navigate to Subscriptions panel and click "Add" at the top left of the screen to get started.